-The Commission considers that the relevant aspect of the NGO for this rule change request is the efficient operation of, and efficient investment in, natural gas services for the long term interest of consumers of natural gas with respect to price.
+The Commission considers that the relevant aspect of the NGO for this rule change request is the efficient operation of, and efficient investment in, natural gas services for the long term interest of consumers of natural gas with respect to price.27

-The Commission is satisfied that, if made, the draft (more preferable) rule will, or is likely to, contribute to the achievement of the NGO by:
+The Commission is satisfied that the final rule will, or is likely to, contribute to the achievement of the NGO by:

-• Reducing the financial risks of participating in STTM - which may potentially lower barriers to entry for STTM trading participants and, thereby, enhancing the efficient operation of natural gas services.
+• Reducing the financial risks of participating in STTM - potentially lowering barriers to entry for STTM trading participants and, thereby, enhancing the efficient operation of natural gas services.
 Lower financial risks may facilitate lower end-use gas prices.

-If made, the draft (more preferable) rule may reduce the financial risks of participating in the STTM by strengthening the causer pays principle in the deviation pricing framework.
-The causer pays principle in this context seeks to equitably and efficiently allocate MOS costs to the parties that caused the need for MOS.
+The final rule may reduce the financial risks of participating in the STTM by strengthening the causer pays principle in the deviation pricing framework.
+The causer pays principle, in this context, seeks to equitably and efficiently allocate MOS costs to the parties that caused the need for MOS.
 Allocating costs in this way helps to achieve efficient market outcomes, which is a principle consistent with the NGO.